dsanta2021/dsanta2021/README.md

 <img src="https://img.shields.io/badge/CÓDIGO-ff9?style=for-the-badge&logo=github&logoColor=black">
 </a>
 </p>
-<p>A project done with THREE.js.
+<p>a web application that includes an interactive 3D chart designed with Three.js.
 With the same rules of the original Pac-Man, you can play this amazing game. </p>
 </div>

 </td>